-The research plan should aim to finish experiments well before the end of the fifth of enrollment (it is advisable that these be finalized by the end of the fourth year of enrollment), to allow submission of the thesis on time.
-The thesis is to be submitted by the end of the second term, fourth year of enrollment.
+The research plan should aim to finish experiments well before the end of the fifth year of enrollment (it is advisable that these be finalized by the end of the fourth year of enrollment), to allow submission of the thesis on time.
+The thesis is to be submitted by the end of the second term, fifth year of enrollment.
 Examinations will occur during the final term of a student’s five-year enrollment period.

 5.2 Format and Content of the Thesis Proposal